-Get kids outside with these adorable DIY statement sunglasses!
+Get kids outside with these adorable DIY sunglasses!
 Kids will love to help design their own pair of sunglasses and will be so excited to wear them outside.
 Try making this adorable outdoor accessory for kids today!

 Ready for the cutest summer trend?
-Try making these adorable statement sunglasses!
+Try making these adorable DIY sunglasses!
 They are definite attention getters and people often stop me to ask where I got these sunglasses.
 Guess what?!
 I made them!
 People everywhere just love them so I thought I’d share the simple directions with you today.

 Ready to make a pair?
 Here’s what you’ll need…